johnassefatheeth/achawtegn/README.md

 For more detailed guidance on Flutter development, check out the online documentation, which offers tutorials, samples, and a full API reference.

 Developer Team Members
-Meet the talented developers behind Musica:
+Meet the developers developers team behind Musica:

 1.Jhon Assefa
 2.Jemberu Kassie